franBec/user_manager_backend/README.md

 `https://user-manager-backend-den3.onrender.com`

 It is hosted on a [render](https://dashboard.render.com/) free instance.
-- free instances will spin down with inactivity, which can delay requests by 50 seconds or more.
+- free instances will spin down with inactivity, which can delay requests of some minutes.

 ## Getting Started